UNIVERSITY OF WISCONSIN River Falls

 UW-River Falls Administrative Policy

 Facilities Management will operate and maintain a fleet of vehicles for the use of UWRF faculty, staff and students who are engaged in the official business of the University.
 This policy is adopted in order to promote the safe and efficient use of state owned vehicles.

 The State of Wisconsin's current version of Fleet Policies and Procedures shall constitute a minimum standard by which the UWRF fleet will be operated.

-Procedures to authorize drivers to use UWRF vehicles will be based on UW System Administration's Risk Management and Safety Procedure Manual, Driver Authorization and Vehicle Use, Part 7 C (see 2.3 for web address).
+Procedures to authorize drivers to use UWRF vehicles will be based on UW System Administration's Risk Management Manual, Driver Authorization and Vehicle Use, Part 7 C Vehicle Programs Vehicle Use and Driver Authorization (see 2.3 for web address).

 Except as noted below, only authorized persons who are engaged in the official business of the University may drive State vehicles.
-"Official business" is defined in Part 7 C of the Risk Management and Safety Procedure Manual (see 2.3 for web address).
+"Official business" is defined in Part 7 of the Risk Management Manual – Vehicle Use and Driver Authorization, (see Related Documents for web address).

 Any person who wishes to use a fleet vehicle must sign a "Vehicle Use Agreement Form" indicating understanding and acknowledgment of applicable fleet policies.
 This form will be used as part of the authorization process.
 Approval as an authorized driver validates the signed form was received.